Is dental fear or anxiety keeping you from visiting the dentist? Patients can rest easy with sedation dentistry.

 What does oral sedation feel like?

 You may experience a calming effect and may feel drowsiness or tingling sensations.
-Procedures with oral sedation is painless since sedation and local anesthetic are used in combination.
+Procedures with oral sedation are painless since your dentist uses sedation and local anesthetic in combination.
 Some patients report feeling very happy and carefree.

 Is sedation safe for children?